namelessu/Notes/Useless College Notes/Music Appreciation/Lecture 4.md

 9. **Why are rectangular rooms typically better for acoustics than square rooms?**
 	- Because in square rooms the standing waves points to the sound waves which can lead to them cancelling each other and also because it is better to avoid having parallel surfaces in critical sound environments as they have more echoes and reflections.
 10. **Are high ceilings more effective in large or small rooms?
 How?**
-	- In large rooms because they provide more even distribution.
+	- In large rooms because they provide more even sound distribution.
 11. **Which acoustic material is best for absorbing mid-to-high frequencies?**
 	- Acoustic Foam.
 12. **What’s the ideal acoustic material for theaters or any large places? and Why?**